Sherry Alberoni

-Sharyn Eileen "Sherry" Alberoni (born December 4, 1946) is a former child American actress.
-Alberoni got her start as a Mouseketeer on the weekday ABC television program The Mickey Mouse Club.
-As an adult, she became a voice artist for Hanna-Barbera Productions.
+Sharyn Eileen "Sherry" Alberoni (born December 4, 1946) is a former American child actress.
+She got her start as a Mouseketeer on the weekday ABC television program The Mickey Mouse Club.
+As an adult, Alberoni became a voice artist for Hanna-Barbera Productions.
 Besides providing voices for numerous incidental characters in series such as Jeannie, Alberoni is best known as the voice of nasty rich-girl Alexandra Cabot from Josie and the Pussycats; "superhero-in-training" Wendy from the first season of Super Friends; the heroic robot Bo in Mighty Orbots; and Glumdalclitch in The Three Worlds of Gulliver.
 In 1971, she starred alongside Patty Andrews in the Sherman Brothers stage musical, Victory Canteen.

 Background

 Alberoni was born in Cleveland, Ohio, the youngest of three children.
 After her family moved to California, Alberoni started modeling at age two, and shortly after, took up dancing lessons, joining her older brother Roy.
 She also learned to play trumpet.
 Alberoni's biggest hobby was collecting dolls, and by her teenage years she had several hundred.

 Alberoni displayed a generosity of spirit that would stay with her throughout her life.
 She volunteered for charity work, and became so successful at it that she was proclaimed a "Red Feather" girl by the Community Chest.
 This enabled her to attend opening day at Disneyland in 1955, where she first met Walt Disney.

 Both Sherry Alberoni and her brother tried out for the Mouseketeers in the spring of 1956.
 Roy was up first, and after realizing his chance was slipping away, gallantly volunteered that his little sister could play the trumpet while tap-dancing.
 The casting judges then called for Alberoni and she performed as advertised, in the process nearly knocking her teeth out.
 What really got her a spot on the show though was her lisp; director Sidney Miller thought it was hilarious.

 Alberoni graduated from Westchester High School in Los Angeles, where she was a straight "A" student.